Footgolf: Organized play

-The first ever footgolf tournament was organized in the Netherlands by Michael Jansen and Bas Korsten, and played by a mix of Dutch and Belgian professional footballers.
-After this, many countries began to organize matches, events, tournaments, even national leagues and associations around this game.
+The first-ever footgolf tournament was organized in the Netherlands by Michael Jansen and Bas Korsten, and played by a mix of Dutch and Belgian professional footballers.
+After this, many countries began organizing matches, events, tournaments, national leagues and national associations around this game.

 Later, Belgium and Hungary switched from playing in parks to golf courses, and the game was introduced to Argentina in 2010.
 American FootGolf League, the major league of footgolf in the United States, was founded in 2011.
 The game was internationally publicized, and countries worldwide started collaborating on the development of the game.
 By 2014, the game was offered at hundreds of courses in the United States and was in the final stages of being recognized by Sport England.